telerik/blazor-docs/components/treelist/editing/incell.md

 ## Basics

-To enable InCell editing mode, set the `EditMode` property of the grid to `Telerik.Blazor.TreeListEditMode.Incell`.
+To enable InCell editing mode, set the `EditMode` property of the TreeList to `Telerik.Blazor.TreeListEditMode.Incell`.
 You can handle the `OnUpdate`, `OnCreate` and `OnDelete` events to perform the CUD operations, as shown in the example below.

 To add a new item, you must add a [toolbar]({%slug treelist-toolbar%}) with an `Add` command. `OnCreate` will fire immediately when you click the `Add` button - see [Event Sequence](#event-sequence) below.